FranciscoKnebel/priokcut/README.md

 ### Performance notes

-Practical applications of this algorithm can operate on graphs of up to one million vertices.
-For these graphs, memory usage is approximately 50 to 100 MB, depending on the values of `i` and `k`.
+Practical applications of this algorithm can operate on graphs of up to one to ten million vertices.
+For these graphs, the execution time is between 0.5 to 10 seconds.
 In general, the lower the values of `i` and `k`, the lower the memory usage and execution time.

 For small AIG graphs (up to 1000 vertices), graph data is expected to fit entirely into the L1 cache of modern processors,